open-policy-agent/opa/docs/content/policy-reference.md

 with the new response.
 On a `304` (`Not Modified`) server response, `http.send` will update the headers in cached response with their corresponding values in the `304` response.

+> `http.send` uses the `Date` response header to calculate the current age of the response by comparing it with the current time.
+> This value is used to determine the freshness of the cached response.
+As per https://tools.ietf.org/html/rfc7231#section-7.1.1.2,
+> an origin server MUST NOT send a `Date` header field if it does not have a clock capable of providing a reasonable
+> approximation of the current instance in Coordinated Universal Time.
+Hence, if `http.send` encounters a scenario where current
+> age of the response is represented as a negative duration, the cached response will be considered as stale.

 The table below shows examples of calling `http.send`:

 | Example |  Comments |